 Popular External Online Resources

 - GeoBase: seamless Canadian data including administrative boundaries, digital elevation data, geodetic network, geographic names, land cover, national hydro network, national road network and satellite imagery.
 GeoBase is being discontinued by the end of December 2014.
-For data formerly accessed via GeoBase, use GeoGratis.
+For data formerly accessed via GeoBase, use the Open Government of Canada search tool.

-- Open Data Pilot Project: search and access open data released by the Canadian federal government.
+- Open Government of Canada search tool: search and access open data released by the Canadian federal government.

 Data Use Restrictions